 This guide is based on official sources (IND, CBS Statistics Netherlands, US Embassy, Numbeo 2025, Pararius rental reports), expat surveys, and real experiences shared in communities like Americans in the Netherlands Facebook groups and InterNations.

-Why Americans Choose the Netherlands in 2025
+Why Americans choose the Netherlands in 2025

 The Netherlands consistently ranks in the global top 10 for quality of life, happiness, and expat satisfaction (InterNations Expat Insider, HSBC Expat Explorer).